Sinapse-Energia/bootloader-stm32/README.md

 4. The Bootloader should start in the memory address 0x08000000 and should occupy maximum 10KB of flash memory.
 Anyway all reserved memory for Bootloader code goes from 0x08000000 to 0x08002800
 5. The Bootloader will be installed during the fabrication process and will not be updated during the device longlife.
 This fact could change in future versions but is out of the scope.

+## Decision - ETH / WIFI enabled

+1. Determine if exists one ETH/WIFI device connected over Sinapse device or if it is enabled.
+2. If device exists, jump to "Process - Check FTP folder connection through ETH / WIFI".
+3. If device does not exist, jump to "Decision - GPRS enabled".

 ## Process - Check FTP folder connection through ETH / WIFI

-1. Determine if exists one ETH/WIFI device connected over Sinapse device or if it is enabled.
-2. If device exists, performs all needed operations to connect with one prefixed FTP server.
+1. To peform all needed operations to connect with one prefixed FTP server, available in the CF.
-3. Return ETHWIFI_FTP_FOLDER_FOUND if ETH/WIFI has been able to connect with the prefixed FTP server and it has found the folder (this folder is prefixed over Sinapse device) return ERROR_ETHWIFI_NOT_FOUND , ERROR_ETHWIFI_DISABLED , ERROR_ETHWIFI_FTP_NOT_CONNECT, ERROR_ETHWIFI_FOLDER_NOT_FOUND in other cases.
+2. Return ETHWIFI_FTP_FOLDER_FOUND if ETH/WIFI has been able to connect with the prefixed FTP server and it has found the folder (this folder is prefixed over Sinapse device) return ERROR_ETHWIFI_NOT_FOUND , ERROR_ETHWIFI_DISABLED , ERROR_ETHWIFI_FTP_NOT_CONNECT, ERROR_ETHWIFI_FOLDER_NOT_FOUND in other cases.

 ## Decision - FTP folder connection through ETH or WIFI

- If answer in previous process was ETHWIFI_FTP_FOLDER_FOUND, we jump to "CHECK AVAILABILITY OF NEW FW", if answers was different we jump to "GPRS ENABLED"
+1. If answer in previous process was ETHWIFI_FTP_FOLDER_FOUND, we jump to "Process - Check availability of new FW".
+2. If answer was different we jump to "Decision - GPRS Enabled"

 ## Decision - GPRS enabled

 1. Determine if exists one GPRS device connected on Sinapse device or if it is enabled.
-2. If device exists, performs all needed operations to connect with one prefixed FTP server.
+2. If device exists, jump to "Process - Check FTP folder connection through GPRS"
-3. Return GPRS_FTP_CONNECT if GPRS has been able to connect with the prefixed ftp server and jump to "CHECK FTP FOLDER CONNECTION THROUGH GPRS", return ERROR_GPRS_NOT_FOUND, ERROR_GPRS_DISABLED or ERROR_GPRS_FTP_NOT_CONNECT in other cases.
+3. If device does not exist, jump to "Process - Execution handover to main program"

 ## Process - Check FTP folder connection through GPRS

- 1. One prefixed folder name will be searched into the root structure of prefixed FTP server.
- 2. Return GPRS_FTP_FOLDER_FOUND if folder has been found, ERROR_FTP_NOT_FOLDER_EXISTS in another case.
+ 1. To peform all needed operations to connect with one prefixed FTP server, available in the CF.
+ 2. Return GPRS_FTP_FOLDER_FOUND if GPRS has been able to connect with the prefixed FTP server and it has found the folder (this  folder is prefixed over Sinapse device) return ERROR_GPRS_NOT_FOUND , ERROR_GPRS_DISABLED , ERROR_GPRS_FTP_NOT_CONNECT, ERROR_GPRS_FOLDER_NOT_FOUND in other cases.

 ## Decision - FTP folder connection through GPRS

-If answer in previous process was GPRS_FTP_FOLDER_FOUND, we jump to "CHECK AVAILABILITY OF NEW FW", if answers was different we jump to "END"
+1. If answer in previous process was GPRS_FTP_FOLDER_FOUND, we jump to "Process - Check availability of new FW".
+2. If answer was differen, jump to "Process - Execution handover to main program"

 ## Process - Check availability of new FW

 1. Inside the folder there will be one or two files.
 The main file will be one file ended in .HEX extension, the name is prefixed in bootloader code over Sinapse device. i. e: UPGRADE_STM32F0_020315.HEX
 2. Return NEW_AVAILABLE_FIRMWARE if the name of HEX file matchs with prefixed name in code.
 Return NO_NEW_FIRMWARE exists in another case.

 ## Decision - New FW available

-If answer in previous process was NEW_AVAILABLE_FIRMWARE, we jump to "DOWNLOAD NEW FW", if answers was different we jump to "END"
+1. If answer in previous process was NEW_AVAILABLE_FIRMWARE, jump to "Process - Download new FW".
+2. If answer was different we jump to "Process - Execution handover to main program"

 ## Process - Download new FW